 All rental of school facilities is subject to the following conditions:

 An official application shall be made to the Superintendent or the Superintendent's designee.
+Final approval will be granted by the Board.

 Rentals will be made only to responsible and organized groups, and responsible officers of that group must sign the application and the contract.